zetaalphavector/InPars/README.md

-# inpars
+# InPars: Inquisitive Parrots for Search

-Inquisitive Parrots for Search
+Code will be available soon.